Product

 Using a Headless CMS, like Contento, is an increasingly popular way to manage growing B2B SaaS websites.
 The performance is unrivalled and while the initial set up costs are more complicated than with a more basic architecture, once live the ongoing external dependencies are eliminated.
 The marketing team will be able to manage the content themselves, and should be able to call on a junior developer on an ad hoc basis to create any new pages required.

-Josh Angell - CTO Contento
+Josh Angell - CEO Contento

 Josh Angell

-Co-Founder / CTO
+Co-Founder / CEO

 Newsletter Icon